ihmeuw-msca/pyDisagg/docs/getting_started/installation.rst

    install.packages("reticulate")

-It is encouraged to create a virtual environment for pyDisagg to be install to (but this is not required)
+It is encouraged to create a virtual environment for pyDisagg

 .. code-block:: r